 24-Hour Barbecue Pulled Pork

 How do you make slow-roasted, tender, flavorful barbecue pork at home?
 Let the sous vide do all the work for you and finish it off in the oven to get that delicious outer layer of bark.
 I used to make pulled pork in a slow cooker, but I found that it got too tender and stringy (aka mushy).
-This method gives you that fall-off-the-bone tender pork, while still holding its intended consistency.
-I made the investment in this sous vide after doing some research and I’ve been nothing but happy.
+This method gives you that fall-off-the-bone tender pork, while still having that craveable pulled pork consistency you get from a bbq joint.

 Pork adapted from this recipe.